morganpurdy/100-day-challenge/README.md

 ## Day 32
 Today I spent a little more time tweaking my portfolio page and working more on some HTML/CSS.
 I had a great revelation about columns in Bootstrap!
 You can set multiple column widths per element, example div class ="col-md-4 col-sm-6" for different layouts.
 So that's cool!
 I think I have had a nice break from just going through lessons on FreeCodeCamp.
 I feel more engaged this way and like I'm getting things done.
 I think I should starting brainstorming some ideas for projects using Javascript skills I learned!
 That way I feel more involved in my learning and I think it will reinforce concepts for me.
 So let the brainstorming begin!

+## Day 33
+I worked a little more on some real life HTML/CSS code to adjust a mockup.
+I have been learning a lot between that and working on my own portfolio page some more.
+I have been a little distracted lately though and not able to focus fully on any FreeCodeCamp lessons since to me they take a fair amount of concentration.
+I will be getting back to those probably later this week.
+I need to decide what kind of practical use I want to try out with my Javascript skills.
+I am wondering if I would be able to figure out how to get the contact form on my portfolio in better, working order.
+I will try to read up on that.